-Margarita Jane Arguedas' work is rooted in the belief that everything is connected at the most fundamental level.
+Margarita Jane Arguedas (b.
+1990, MN) holds an art practice rooted in the belief that everything is connected on a fundamental level.

-Through abstract exploration, she investigates the patterns that shape the intricate web of life, drawing inspiration from ecosystems, threads of energy, and the fabric of society.
+Through abstract exploration, she investigates the patterns that shape the intricate web of life, drawing inspiration from ecosystems, the fabric of society and threads of energy.

 Through painting, installation, and sculpture, she reimagines the material as a visual language—one that speaks to the tension and harmony woven through all things.